 Divine Services settings I, III, and IV from the Lutheran Service Book are offered regularly on Saturday evening at 6:30 PM and Sunday morning at 9:30 AM.

 Holy Communion is served every Saturday/Sunday except for the fifth Sunday of the month which follows the order of Matins.
 As a member of the Lutheran Church – Missouri Synod (LCMS), we practice Closed Communion.
 This means that only those who have received instruction in our faith and are members in good standing of an LCMS congregation may partake of the Lord’s Table.
 This practice is done out of love to ensure that those who receive Christ’s body and blood in the bread and wine understand what they are receiving and because in Holy Communion we make a common confession of faith.
 Children who are not yet confirmed in our faith and those from other Christian denominations may still come forward, cross their arms across their chest, and receive a blessing on their baptism.
-Learn More about Closed Communion
+To learn more about our doctrine and practice of Closed Communion, read Pastoral Practice of Closed Communion

 Christmas Eve – 7pm; Christmas Day – 9am; New Years Eve – 7pm; Ash Wednesday – 7pm; Maundy Thursday – 7pm; Good Friday – 7pm.